JoshuaYerdon/DA-Case-Study/README.md

 # Introduction

- I sought out to learn about the data analyst role, exploring key factors such as the highest-paying jobs, the most in-demand skills, and the optimal skill sets for career growth.
+ My goal was to learn about the data analyst role, exploring key factors such as the highest-paying jobs, the most in-demand skills, and the optimal skill sets for career growth.
 The following gives insights into the field of data analysis.
 ###### _This project's SQL queries can be found here:_ [🔴](/project_sql)

 # Tools I used